 Your dental surgeon will start a dental implant by making an incision into the gum to have access to the bone.
-Then, he will create holes in the bone by a dental drill to place the metal post which is a dental implant.
-The dental implants will be covered by temporary dentures as long as your permanent crowns are not ready yet.
+Then, using a dental drill, he will drill holes in the bone to insert the metal post, which is a dental implant.
+Temporary dentures will be used to cover the dental implants while your permanent crowns are being prepared.

-Your artificial teeth will be the same as your original teeth after taking your teeth' impression to make your permanent restorations.
-After making sure that your gums are healed and your jawbone is strong sufficiently, your dental surgeon will place your permanent crowns.
-Generally, each restoration is attached to its dental implant, but in some cases when the patient performs a dental implant for his entire teeth, an All-on-four implant, in which all teeth are replaced by four implants.
+Your artificial teeth will be the same as your original teeth by taking your teeth' impression to make your permanent restorations.
+After making sure your gums are healed, your dental surgeon will place your permanent crowns.
+Generally, each restoration is attached to its dental implant.
+However, in certain cases when the patient needs to correct all his entire teeth, an All-on-four implant procedure can replace all his teeth with four implants.

 Here you have some complications you may experience after your dental implant surgery:

-You are most likely to have successful dental implant surgery, however, you should follow some recommendations which help your dental implants last longer:
+You are most likely to have successful dental implant surgery if you follow those recommendations:

 Avoid flossing your teeth for a week after your dental implant surgery.